fangfufu/httpdirfs/README.md

 # HTTPDirFS - now with a permanent cache
 Have you ever wanted to mount those HTTP directory listings as if it was a partition?
 Look no further, this is your solution.
-HTTPDirFS stands for Hyper Text Transfer Protocol Directory Filesystem
+HTTPDirFS stands for Hyper Text Transfer Protocol Directory Filesystem.

-The performance of the program is excellent, due to the use of curl-multi interface.
-HTTP connections are reused, and HTTP pipelining is used when available.
-The FUSE component itself also runs in multithreaded mode.
+The performance of the program is excellent.
+HTTP connections are reused due to the use of curl-multi interface.
+The FUSE component runs in multithreaded mode.

-The permanent cache system caches all the files you have downloaded, so you don't need to download those files again if you later access them again.
+There is a permanent cache system which can cache all the file segments you have downloaded, so you don't need to these segments again if you access them later.
 This feature is triggered by the ``--cache`` flag.
 This makes this filesystem much faster than ``rclone mount``.

 ## Usage